jss367/substack_analyzer/README.md

 # substack_analyzer

-This is available at https://substackanalyzer.streamlit.app/
+This is available at https://substackanalyzer.streamlit.app/ (just click to wake it up if it's gone to sleep)

 ## Quick start